 - It just means you aren’t paying out-of-pocket at closing

 - Instead you pay for this lack of costs via a higher interest rate

 CashCall Mortgage, like many mortgage lenders before them, touts no cost refinance loans as their marquee product.

 Put simply, a no cost loan, or in their case, a “No Closing Costs” mortgage, means the borrower doesn’t have to pay for their closing costs….out of pocket.

 They still pay for their closing costs, just not all at once at the time of closing.
 Instead, they’re saddled with a higher than par mortgage rate to make up the difference.

-I took a gander at some of CashCall’s mortgage rates and noticed that the “No Closing Costs” loans tend to have interest rates roughly an eighth to a quarter of a percentage point higher.
+I took a gander at some of CashCall’s mortgage rates and noticed that these loans tend to have interest rates roughly an eighth to a quarter of a percentage point higher.

-This premium essentially covers a borrower’s closing costs, including things like the appraisal fee, credit report fee, flood certification fee, tax service fee, notary fee, and title/escrow fees.
+This premium essentially covers a borrower’s loan costs, including things like the home appraisal fee, credit report fee, flood certification fee, tax service fee, notary fee, and title/escrow fees.

-So borrowers that elect to take the No Closing Costs option won’t have to pay those fees at closing.
+So borrowers that elect to go with this loan program option won’t have to pay those fees at closing.
 However, they’ll wind up with a mortgage rate of say 4.125% instead of 3.99%, or 3.50% instead of 3.25%.

-While it may not seem like a lot, that little eighth or quarter point can cost you a pretty penny over the life of the loan.
+While it may not seem like a lot, that little eighth or quarter point can cost you a pretty penny over the life of your mortgage loan.